From harmful UV rays to heat waves, the summer months can wreak havoc on your appearance if not adequately prepared.

 L – Lobster Skin

-If you’ve overdone the sun, you’ve (quite literally) cooked your skin – a process that damages DNA and can lead to dangerous cell mutations.
+Overdone the sun and (quite literally) cooked your skin?
+It may be funny to laugh at yourself looking a little pink, but this process damages DNA and can lead to dangerous cell mutations.

-Calamine lotion, painkillers and an antioxidant A, C and E vitamin supplement will help soothe skin, ease the pain and neutralise the dangerous free radical molecules created by the skin damage.
+Calamine lotion, painkillers and an antioxidant A, C and E vitamin supplement will help soothe skin, ease the pain and neutralise dangerous free radical molecules created by the damage.

 Avoid slathering on greasy creams and body moisturisers as these prevent the skin from cooling.